 This is the best battery life I’ve ever seen on a big-screen phone.
 It also offers pretty decent performance with the Snapdragon 665 processor.
 Motorola replaced the metal frame used in last year’s G Power with plastic, but it still looks pretty sturdy.
-The back plate must also be able to withstand drops and objects without much wear and tear.
+The back plate must also withstand drops and objects without much wear and tear.

 Frequently Asked Questions

-Which phone has the biggest screen?
+Which phone has the giant screen?

-Which mobile has the toughest screen?
+Which mobile has the most demanding screen?

 Is a bigger phone better?

-Why are large screen phones a problem?
+Why are large-screen phones a problem?

 Is your phone too big?

-The bigger the screen, the worse the eyes?
+The bigger the screen, the worse the eyes.

 Using your phone in the dark can speed up your blindness.
 Blue light from smartphones may accelerate blindness, a new study finds

-Which screen is better for the eye LCD or OLED?
+Which screen is better for the eye, LCD or OLED?

 The OLED-type screen is better for the eye.
-As we know, OLED displays have much better display color accuracy than LCD modules, and OLED displays can also be bent or folded and can create fingerprints under the screen.
+As we know, OLED displays have much better display color accuracy than LCD modules, and OLED displays can also be bent or folded and create fingerprints under the screen.